Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-A credit card is a form of unsecured credit issued by banks that allow users to make purchases without having to use cash.
-You can also use them to withdraw money from ATM machines at a fee.
+A credit card is a form of unsecured credit issued by banks that allow customers to make purchases without having to use cash.
+You can also use them to withdraw money from ATM machines but this comes at a fee.

-All credit cards come with a credit limit which is assigned depending on the bank’s assessment of your perceived ability to make repayments.
+All credit cards come with a credit limit which is calculated based on the bank’s assessment of your perceived ability to make repayments.
 This is usually tied to your annual income.

-Credit cards are different from debit cards which are tied to actual money in a savings account.
+Credit cards are different from debit cards, which are tied to actual money in a savings account.
 When you use a credit card, you are essentially borrowing money from the lender to pay the retailer first, before you repay the bank at the end of your billing cycle.
 You will receive a statement at the end of each billing cycle that tells you the total amount you owe the bank.
-By making the repayments promptly, you will not be charged any interest fees.
+By making the repayments promptly, you avoid paying any interest fees.

 - Rewards.
 Earn reward points as you spend and maximise the perks you can redeem with a rewards credit card.